Loading617/Zap/README.md

 # Zap!
 Zap: For Android/TV/Google TV/Fire TV
+## Inspired By:
-## Zap is Inspired By the Guys Justin Frankel and Dimtry Boldyrev by There amazing Software Winamp
+Justin Frankel and Dmitry Boldyrev by There amazing Software Winamp